benjholla/BrewLog/_posts/2014-6-4-chocolate-peanut-butter-beer.md

 I used <a href="http://www.amazon.com/gp/product/B001E5E0Y2/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B001E5E0Y2&linkCode=as2&tag=zombiest-20&linkId=KYHZYACDNFH2365K">Navitas Naturals Organic Raw Cacao Powder</a> for the cocoa powder.

 ## Tasting Notes
 Tasting after secondary was not good...very bitter.
-You really need to wait the 2-12 months the recipie claims.
-After 3 or so months the beer had improved significatly.
+You really need to wait the 2-12 months the recipe claims.
+After 3 or so months the beer had improved significantly.
 It was finally drinkable at 8 months.
 The peanut butter taste wasn't very strong, the chocolate taste is what really prevailed.
 At 9 months it tastes like a nice chocolate porter, with a kick.